Capital punishment in Missouri: History

+After the execution of Christopher Leroy Collings for the 2007 rape and murder of a young girl, only eight inmates remain on death row in Missouri as of December 2024.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.
 In case of a hung jury during the penalty phase of the trial, the judge decides the sentence.
-The power of clemency belongs to the Governor of Missouri after receiving a non-binding advice from the Board of Probation and Parole.
+The power of clemency belongs to the governor of Missouri after receiving a non-binding advice from the Board of Probation and Parole.

-Executions are carried out by lethal injection or gas inhalation.
+Executions are carried out by lethal injection or lethal gas, as determined by the department of corrections.

 Capital crimes

 First-degree murder is punishable by death when it involves one of the 17 following aggravating factors: